AgileLearningCenters/alc-wordpress-core/readme.md

 Check out [Vagrant's install page](https://docs.vagrantup.com/v2/installation/index.html) to get it on your system.

+### Vagrant NSF

+On the line `config.vm.synced_folder ".", "/var/www/alc-dev", nfs: true` this `nfs: true` bit makes the VM much faster.
+Be aware that it might not work on your system

 ## Clone the git repository

 Open up a terminal shell and go to the directory where you'd like the ALC code to live, then clone it from git.